agentframework/agentframework/README.md

 </p>

 <p align="center">
-The easiest way to build your fast and powerful AOP/DI framework for TypeScript
+An elegant reflection api to build your fast and powerful AOP/DI framework for TypeScript
 </p>

 <p align="center">